higorcriativa3/123-milhas-challenge/README.md

 > ### This app is part of a job interview with 123 Milhas.

-This repo is functionality complete!
+## This repo is functionality complete.
+Access live demo by [click HERE!](https://challenge123milhas.herokuapp.com/api/flightsapi)

 ----------